yellowmessenger/documentation/docs/cookbooks/voice-as-channel/reporting/cdr.md

 ### Hangup Source/ Disconnected by

 Hangup source/Disconnected by specifies the party that disconnected the calls.
-The possible values for this column are **User/Bot/System/Telco**.
+The possible values for this column are **User/Bot/System**.
 - USER: When the customer itself disconnects the call.
 - BOT: When the bot disconnects the call after providing the necessary information.
 - SYSTEM: When neither bot nor the user disconnects the call and the call is disconnected due to any of the system issues.
-- TELCO: When the call is disconnected due to the issues with the telephonic provider.

 Hangup Source can provide useful information for analyzing call quality, identifying problems with the network or equipment, and understanding the reasons for call failures.